-Mr. Taylor, age 61, has been the Chairman and Chief Executive Officer of CropUSA Insurance Agency, Inc. since 1999.
+Mr. Taylor, age 62, has been the Chairman and Chief Executive Officer of CropUSA Insurance Agency, Inc. since 1999.
 He has also served as Chairman and Chief Executive Officer of AIA Services Corporation since 1995.
 Both companies are insurance agencies with operations throughout the United States that place various forms of health, life, crop, and multi-peril insurance to agricultural producers.
 Mr. Taylor holds similar positions with affiliated companies and subsidiaries of CropUSA and AIA Services.
-Previously, Mr. Taylor served as President of AIA Services and was its Chief Operating Officer.
 In addition, he is Chairman of Pacific Empire Radio Corporation of Lewiston, Idaho, a fifteen station Northwest radio group.
 Mr. Taylor is a member of the Board and Chair of the audit committee of the State of Idaho Endowment Fund Investment Board (EFIB).
-The EFIB manages investments of the proceeds generated by timber sales and other revenue of the endowment lands within the State of Idaho.
+The EFIB manages the financial investments and state endowment funds of the State of Idaho that are generated by timber sales and other revenue of the endowment lands owned by the State of Idaho.
 The EFIB also manages the financial assets of the State Insurance Fund, the Judge's Retirement Fund, the Ritter Island Endowment Fund, and the Trail of the Coeur d'Alene's Endowment Fund.
 The Investment Board also manages a Credit Enhancement Program for public school bonds.
-Board members of the EFIB are appointed by the Governor of the State of Idaho.
+Members of the EFIB are appointed by the Governor of the State of Idaho.
 Mr. Taylor is an attorney and has been a member of the Idaho State Bar since 1976.